alexsykes8/raytracer/README.md

 #### Discplacement mapping

-This form of bump mapping actually changes the geometry of the object.
+This changes the geometry of the object.
 Therefore, while XXX objects still have smooth sillhoeuttes that match their original shape, XXX objects have bumped outlines.

 <table style="width: 100%; border: none;">